skip to content

 While dietary changes are fundamental, some women may benefit from targeted supplementation.
 Consider:

-However, it's crucial to note that supplementation should always be discussed with a healthcare provider, as individual needs can vary significantly.
+However, supplementation should always be discussed with a healthcare provider, as individual needs can vary significantly.

 The Importance of Regular Monitoring